caplena/knowledge-base/docs/10-Third-Party-Services.md

 *Legal Address:* Google Cloud EMEA Limited, 70 Sir John Rogerson’s Quay, Dublin 2, Ireland

+### Datadog

+Application performance & security monitoring.

+* **Has access to:** The raw requests, SQL queries and application traces.
+All data on Datadog is ephemeral.
+* **Does not have access to:** The stored data in structured form.

+*Data Processing Location:* EU

+*Legal Address:* 620 8th Ave, 45th Fl, New York, NY 10018 USA.

 ### DeepL

 Translation service, only when explicitly selected (by activating translations).